richpaulyim/Biostatistics-Projects/README.md

 utilizing the generalized linear model...*

-## Pandemic Era Policing: A Mode of Felony Arrests in California [(Bst 223 Final Project].
+## Pandemic Era Policing: A Model of Felony Arrests in California [(Bst 223 Final Project].

 *Various news outlets have been reporting an increase in crime across the nation [1,2,3].
 California in particular represents a large portion of these crimes.
 With soft-on-crime policies naturally favored by the democratic majority state government,